 It goes without saying that no addiction is easy to kick.
-The very nature of addiction suggests that an individual can fallen under the thrall of a substance or behavior that is causing them harm.
+The very nature of addiction suggests that an individual can fall under the thrall of a substance or behavior that is causing them harm.
 And there are many things to which an individual can become addicted that can cause them profound harm.
-Although there are many behaviors that can be addictive, more often than not when we think about addiction we associate it with alcohol and drugs, which have become a major threat to contemporary society.
+Although there are many behaviors that can be addictive, more often than not when we think about addiction, we associate it with alcohol and drugs, which have become a major threat to contemporary society.
 All drugs are addictive, dangerous, and difficult to overcome, but some have been found to be even harder to quit than others.
-As such, the following are the six most difficult and addictive drugs to overcome, presented in the order of increasing difficulty with the final drug on the list being the most difficult drug of all to quit.
+As such, the following are the six most challenging and addictive drugs to overcome, presented in the order of increasing difficulty, with the final drug on the list being the most difficult drug of all to quit.

 Although alcohol is the least difficult addiction to overcome on this particular list, it’s still considered one of the most serious addictions a person can have.
 Additionally, alcoholism is widely considered to be the original addiction as it’s by studying alcoholism that we came to attain a more enlightened, comprehensive understanding of addiction as a disease.
-Alcoholism is known for being particularly difficult to overcome because individuals who have been dependent on alcohol for a prolonged period of time will often be unable to quit drinking on their own; on occasion, abruptly ceasing alcohol consumption can cause such severe alcohol withdrawal symptoms—including hallucinations and a condition known as delirium tremens—as to even be life-threatening, which is why it’s strongly recommended that alcoholics seek treatment for their addiction and detox in a medical detox program under continuous supervision.
-Unfortunately, of the 23 million or more Americans who are estimated to currently be suffering from alcoholism, only about ten percent, or one in every ten, seek and receive treatment.
+Alcoholism is known for being particularly difficult to overcome because individuals who have been dependent on alcohol for a prolonged time will often be unable to quit drinking on their own; on occasion, abruptly ceasing alcohol consumption can cause severe alcohol withdrawal symptoms—including hallucinations and a condition known as delirium tremens—as to even be life-threatening, which is why it’s strongly recommended that alcoholics seek treatment for their addiction and detox in a medical detox program under continuous supervision.
+Unfortunately, of the 23 million or more Americans who are estimated to currently be suffering from alcoholism, only about 10 percent, or 1 in every 10, seek and receive treatment.

 Immortalized by the television show Breaking Bad, crystal meth is dangerous both because of its addictive potential as well as because of the process involved in its production.
 Crystal meth is a freebase form of methamphetamine, a very powerful, synthetic stimulant.
 This drug is produced in makeshift, homemade labs using household chemicals and over-the-counter cold medicines as primary ingredients.
 During production, volatile mixtures of chemicals make explosions quite common, resulting in disastrous injury or even death to the “cooks” who manufacture meth in their homes.
 Similar in effect to cocaine, crystal meth triggers a surge of dopamine that activates the reward circuit in the brain, but it also triggers a spike in the production of norepinephrine; due to the elevated levels of neurochemicals, individuals who use crystal meth will frequently go on binges for days at a time.